 A weekly case conference held Wednesdays from 8:00 a.m. to approximately 8:45 a.m.
 Each week, a case is selected from the Daily Review Rounds Records to illustrate a clinical problem for the next week’s meeting.
-The residents are assigned dates when they rotate.
-The medical students are welcome and even encouraged to participate as well.
+The residents and medical students are assigned dates when they rotate.

 This is a practical way to approach teaching the Practice-Based Learning & Improvement Core Competency.
 This helps develop the habit of reflecting on and analyzing one’s practice performance; locating and applying scientific evidence to the care of patients; critically appraising the medical literature; using the computer to support learning and patient care; facilitating the education of other health care professionals.
 This is applying principles of evidence-based medicine (EBM) to clinical practice.

 - Evidence-based medicine is a systematic approach to use up to date information in the practice of medicine

 - Skills are needed to integrate the available evidence with clinical experience and patient concerns

 - Application and evaluation of EBM skills will provide a frame-work for life-long learning.